cwleonard/game-off-2012/README.md

 ## About Me

 This game fork was created by me, Casey Leonard.
 I make software for a living and I write a [web comic](http://amphibian.com) about frogs who run a technology company.
-For more information, see (http://caseyleonard.com).
+For more information, see [my web site](http://caseyleonard.com).